lmondada/dphil-thesis/content/05_parallel/04_extraction.md

 slug = "sec:extraction"
 +++

-In the previous section, we proposed a persistent data structure $\mathcal{D}$ that can be used to explore the space of all possible transformations of a graph transformation system (GTS).
+In the previous section, we proposed a data structure $\mathcal{D}$ that is confluently persistent and can be used to explore the space of all possible transformations of a graph transformation system (GTS).
 We are now interest in extracting the _optimal_ graph from $\mathcal{D}$, according to some cost function of interest.
 Unlike when exploring the "naive" search space of all graphs reachable in the GTS, the optimal solution within the persistent data structure $\mathcal{D}$ cannot simply be _read out_.
 Instead, we must solve an extraction problem similar to the second phase of equality saturation for term rewriting.

 We showed in {{% reflink "sec:persistent-ds" %}} that finding an optimal graph
 $G'$ that is the result of a sequence of rewrites on an input graph $G$ is